jh124/jackharper.me/README.md

-# jackharper.me
-My personal website
+# This is my personal website

-This is my personal website, that I am trying to build while learning web development.
+I am trying to build this site, while learning web development.
 It is a work in progress.